Community Tennis Associations

 Establishing a knowledgeable and diverse Board of Directors is vital to the success of a CTA.
 Your CTA will be responsible for meeting a number of federal, state, and USTA requirements, and your Board members can be of great assistance.

 Your Board will most likely include tennis enthusiasts from your community, but you will also want to include individuals who can help achieve your mission that have special skills in addition to their love of tennis.
-Many Boards include attorneys, accountants and representatives from schools, recreation and parks departments and other non-profit organizations with similar purposes.
+Many Boards include attorneys, accountants and representatives from schools, park agencies and other non-profit organizations with similar purposes.

 Your committee structure will most likely be related to your mission statement.
 You may start with a few committees, such as governance, youth programs, adult programs and communications.
 As your programs grow, you will want to create additional committees.